COVID-19 Information and Resources

 SAI Video – Let’s Talk About the COVID-19 Vaccine

-Self-Advocates of Indiana (SAI) has produced an informational video, Let’s Talk About the COVID-19 Vaccine
+Self-Advocates of Indiana (SAI) has produced an informational video, Let’s Talk About the COVID-19 Vaccine.

 The video shares an important message on what the vaccine is, why it is important, how to talk with your physician about if the vaccine is right for you, and how to get information from trusted sources about the vaccine.
 We encourage you to watch and share the video, particularly with people with IDD, as self-advocates share with other self-advocates.